 Religious freedom is a fundamental human right.
 Our beliefs are sacred.
 There is honor in calling oneself Muslim, Jew, Christian, Hindu, or Buddhist; or being a part of any other religion.
 Our faith, our culture, and our differences should be held in esteem and respected.

 Interfaith Dialogue Project is about creating opportunities to bring people together; people with different ideas, beliefs, and cultures.

-The organization will pursue its mission through community-based programs, national outreach, advocacy through media, web-based programs, research, publications, and conferences.
+The organization pursues its mission through community-based programs, national outreach, advocacy through media, web-based programs, research, publications, and conferences.
 Programs will focus primarily in the United States, particularly in areas with diverse religious and cultural populations.
-Over time, and based on resources and opportunities, outreach may extend into other countries and regions.

 Interfaith Dialogue Project is not affiliated with any religion, yet seeks support from all faiths.
 The organization is non-partisan and non-political, yet welcomes support from government and political leaders, international organizations, and NGOs.
 All faith communities are welcome.